Throughout the year, ASCA’s five Sister Cities propose a series of cultural and student exchange programs.

-The Ivano-Frankivsk Committee organizes student exchanges to bring Ukrainian high-school students and chaperones to Arlington for a ten-day visit in October.
+The Ivano-Frankivsk Committee organizes student exchanges to bring Ukrainian high school students and chaperones to Arlington for a ten-day visit in October.
 The visitors arrive in Arlington to be welcomed by host families.
 The itinerary in Arlington include a full day attending an Arlington public high school, football games and homecoming dances, and tours of the U.S. Capitol, Library of Congress, George Washington’s home at Mount Vernon, Luray Caverns, and many other sites.
 When possible the group also participates in joint activities with students from the Aachen and/or Reims Exchange programs as well as a meeting with members of the Arlington County Board.

 The Ivano-Frankivsk Committee sponsors film screenings and panel discussions regarding current issues and/or cultural Ukrainian events.

-Homestay Exchange Program
+High School Homestay Exchange

 ASCA Local Coordinator: Daphne Lathouras

 The High School Homestay Exchange program is an opportunity for ASCA to host a student from one of our sister cities for a year or semester of high school in Arlington.

 This is a wonderful opportunity to help a young person experience life and culture in the U.S. The program is at the heart of ASCA’s mission of creating bonds between people from our sister cities and the people of Arlington.
 In addition, the program benefits host families and local school communities.
 Students frequently report that their experiences are “life-changing”, and indeed they often make friendships that last a lifetime.